-With that, the wreath was finished and I wanted to hang the wreath on the chalkboard part of our DiY command center.
-But I didn’t want to use any ribbons or wreath hanger, as it would lose it full & lush look.
-Since our command center’s chalkboard part is metal, by hot gluing bunch of magnets to the back of the wreath, I easily solved that problem.
+With that, my summer wreath was finished.
+I wanted to hang the wreath on the chalkboard part of our DiY command center.
+But I didn’t want to use any ribbons or wreath hanger, as it would lose its full & lush look.
+Since our command center’s chalkboard part is metal, by hot gluing a bunch of magnets to the back of my summer wreath, I easily solved that problem.

 And ta-daaa!
-Meet my lovely summer lemon wreath!
+Meet my lovely faux lemon summer wreath!

 Looks pretty good, don’t you think?